| Version: | 0.2.1 |

 The more flexible Generalized Dirichlet multinomial model can be used when the counts of categories have both positive and negative correlations.

-The probability mass of a count vector y
+The probability mass of a count vector y over m trials with parameter

-(\alpha, \beta)=(\alpha_1, \ldots, \alpha_{d-1}, \beta_1, \ldots, \beta_{d-1})
+(\alpha, \beta)=(\alpha_1, \ldots, \alpha_{d-1}, \beta_1, \ldots, \beta_{d-1}),

-\alpha_j, \beta_j > 0
+\alpha_j, \beta_j > 0, is

 P(y|\alpha,\beta)